Take your bike, slow down and enjoy a day on beautiful Sanibel Island.

 Another great wildlife refuge to visit, Bailey Tract’s 100-acre inland reserve is dominated by freshwater plants and wildlife (which differs from “Ding” Darling’s mainly saltwater reserve).

-Walking along the 1.75 miles of man-made dikes and trails, your first impression might be that Bailey isn’t as eye-catching as “Ding” Darling.
+Walking along the 1.75 miles of man-made dikes and trails, a first impression might be that Bailey isn’t as eye-catching as “Ding” Darling.
 However, this tract serves a very important purpose.

 The man-made dikes and freshwater lakes were built to attract waterfowl.
 The hope is that over time, nature will return this tract to its original marsh state dominated by spartina grass.

 This tract is rarely visited.
 I visited during high tourist season and had the whole place to myself.
-It was very peaceful so you’ll see lots of waterfowl, such as herons and egrets.
+It was very peaceful so I saw lots of waterfowl, herons and egrets.
 And yes, there are alligators too.

 The Beaches of Sanibel Island